Rutland Vets Town Hall 2021

 Based on feedback from both speakers and attendees, there will be a question-and-answer period with some of the speakers at the end of the event.

 This VTH will take place outdoors, to allow us to gather as safely and comfortably as possible.
-Please bring your own folding chairs, lawn chairs, picnic blankets, or whatever seating you find comfortable.
 This event will take place rain or shine.

 For speakers: Tell us what your service means to you.
 Please tell us about your own experiences, whatever they may be, rather than speaking broadly about an issue or organization.
 You’re a member of our community, and it’s your stories, reflections, and insights that we’re anxious to hear.